44 Ideas for New RV Window Treatments

 If you’re stationary in your RV, this isn’t a concern.
 But if you’re a traveler, you can opt for faux wood blinds which are much lighter, and use L brackets to secure the base of the blinds.

-40. Wood Valances
+40. Reclaimed Wood Valances

 RV owners Kim and Jason built this wood valance for their RV by attaching old barn wood to their RV’s factory-installed cornices.
 The barn wood was screwed in from the back so the screws wouldn’t show.
 They then hung curtains made from canvas painter’s drop cloths from their RV’s original curtain rods using drapery clips.

-More Unique Ideas
+More Unique RV Window Treatments

 41. Lace Screens

-RV owner Madeleine replaced the screens of her camper with lace, gluing the fabric to the inside of her window frames.
 A similar (but easily removable) idea is to use a homemade starch mixture to paste lace to windows, resulting in a frosted privacy window effect.
 Learn how here.

 42. Privacy Window Film